Background pattern

 Especially if you are taking any of the following medications:

-• medications for psychosis, for example pimozide, sertindole or ziprasidone
+• medications for psychosis, such as pimozide, sertindole, or ziprasidone

 • antifungal medications, such as ketoconazole

-• other medications for treating Alzheimer's disease, for example galantamine
+• other medications for treating Alzheimer's disease, such as galantamine

-• analgesics or treatments for arthritis such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or diclofenac sodium
+• analgesics or treatments for arthritis, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or diclofenac sodium

-• medications for heart disease, for example quinidine, beta blockers (propranolol and atenolol)
+• medications for heart disease, such as quinidine, beta-blockers (propranolol and atenolol)

-Donepezil may be used in patients with mild to moderate kidney or liver disease.
-Inform your doctor if you have any kidney or liver disease.
+Donepezil can be used in patients with mild to moderate kidney or liver disease.
+Inform your doctor before starting treatment if you have kidney or liver problems.
 Patients with severe liver disease should not take donepezil.

 This medication should be taken with a little water.

-Donepezil should not be taken with alcohol as alcohol may modify the effect of this medication.
+Donepezil should not be taken with alcohol, as alcohol may alter the effect of this medication.

 Do not take donepezil if you are pregnant or think you may be pregnant.
-Do not take donepezil if you are in the lactation period.
+Do not take donepezil if you are breastfeeding.

-Your condition may affect your ability to drive or operate machinery and you should not engage in these activities unless your doctor indicates it is safe to do so.
-Donepezil may cause fatigue, dizziness, drowsiness and muscle cramps, mainly at the beginning of treatment or when increasing the dose.
-If you experience these effects, you should not drive or operate machinery.
+Your illness may affect your ability to drive or use machinery, and you should not engage in these activities unless your doctor tells you it is safe to do so.
+Donepezil may cause fatigue, dizziness, somnolence, and muscle cramps, mainly at the start of treatment or when increasing the dose.
+If you experience these effects, do not drive or use machinery.

 3. How to take donepezil cinfa